 Once you have a few years of job experience, you can get certifications to become even more prepared for a compensation and benefits manager job.
 Professional associations that offer certifications you might want include the International Foundation of Employee Benefit Plans and the Society for Human Resource Management.

 To get an idea of all the types of jobs in this field, consider exploring related roles.
-Jobs with similar duties and skill requirements to that of a compensation and benefits manager include:
+Jobs with similar duties and skill requirements to those of a compensation and benefits manager include:

 Compensation, benefits, and job analyst